Ultimate Camp Muir Hike Gear List (I’ve Been There 4 Times!)

 This ultimate gear list for the hike to Camp Muir is the only one you need.

-Between this complete list and reading trip reports, you’ll know exactly what to bring for a successful and safe trip.
+Between this complete list and reading trip reports to learn what gear other hikers were glad to have with them, you’ll know exactly what to bring for a successful and safe trip.